 Number of people, number of seats, and teleworker/on-site ratio:

 There are ~100 people on a floor.
 Does this include teleworkers (~75 teleworkers and ~25 on-site)?
+Because the teleworkers don’t come in as often and rotate where they sit, the presence on the floor is more like 75% on-site people, 25% teleworkers.

 A typical floor has 78 seats (4 corner offices, 4 3-window offices, 8 2-window offices, 8 internal offices, 2 conference rooms, 24 internal cubicles, and 24 external cubicles).
 Do we assign 25 seats and leave 78-25 = 53 for teleworkers?
+Flip that

 The stated number of seats on floors with shared conference rooms is 84 and on floors without is 72.
 How do those numbers fit with those above (100 people on a floor, 78 seats)?
+The difference between ~100 and reality

 In light of the above, please explain the ratios 1:3 on-site to teleworker and 1:2 on-site to teleworker for floors with/without shared conference rooms.
 For a 72-seat floor, are there 24 on-site and 48 teleworkers?
 For an 84-seat floor, are there 21 on-site and 63 teleworkers?
+Flip that on site

 Are teams split teleworking and on-site, or are entire teams teleworking and entire teams on-site.
+Split inside each team, although agile teams tend to be fully onsite

-Floors without shared conference rooms have fewer seats because instead of 2 conference rooms (each capacity 6), there are kitchens or shared spaces.
+Floors without shared conference rooms have fewer seats because instead of 2 conference rooms (each capacity 6), there are kitchens or shared spaces.exactly, big printers, a library/reading area, things like that

-Are there conference rooms that are not “shared”?
+Are there conference rooms that are not “shared”? yes, but I left them out of this

 Can you describe the configuration of empty spaces - spaces between offices and cubicles?
+Usually packs of cubicles sandwiched by offices clustered at corners, sometimes cubicles along inner wall instead of offices, too, and they are clustered into space next to eating nook with fridge, copy/printer/supplies space, library with little reading area.

 Can multiple people work in one office?
 How many people can be assigned to a conference room?
+Offices should not be shared.
+Where there are shared conference rooms on floors (only 2, one on each side of floor that has inner offices) they only can hold 6 people comfortably.

 Where are the conference rooms located?
+See above #3

 Does everyone work the same schedule each week?
+No, can vary

 Do sides C and D have open space because they have fewer seats?
+Yes, they have specially large conference rooms or training spaces that can’t be used for seats, for example.

 Are teleworkers counted among the 1,700 needed workspace?
+Yes.
+We should use a rough figure that about 25% of the seats need to be open for rotating teleworkers in team areas.

 Data requests